Skip to content Skip to footer navigation

 Need to know

-- Running costs can vary dramatically between models, so it pays to look for an energy-efficient unit
+• Running costs between air conditioner models can vary dramatically, so it pays to ensure you're using an energy-efficient unit

-- Consider becoming a CHOICE member to access expert reviews of more than 300 air conditioners
+• Consider becoming a CHOICE member to access independent expert reviews of more than 300 air conditioners

-If you've just installed air con to heat your home, or you're planning to, you're probably looking forward to never having to shiver through winter or swelter through summer again.
+It's shaping up to be another scorching summer and if you've just installed air con to cool your home, or you're planning to, you're probably looking forward to never having to swelter through a steaming hot day again.

-But before you go cowboy with the temperature remote and turn your living room into a furnace (or an icebox when the hot weather hits), it's important to understand how much energy your air con will use, and how much it will affect your bills.
+But before you go cowboy with the temperature remote and turn your living room into an icebox (or a furnace when the chilly weather hits), it's important to understand how much energy your air con will use, and how much it will affect your bills.

 Heating and cooling appliances account for about 40% of energy use in the average Australian home.
 The good news is that just a few small changes can help lower your electricity costs and your carbon footprint, which helps the planet too.